Why Does Alcohol Make You Throw Up

 An average of 1,800 college students die from drinking alcohol, and many of those deaths are caused by alcohol poisoning.
 According to the CDC, alcohol-related deaths account for the third most preventable deaths in the US, behind only tobacco and poor diet with lack of exercise.
 If you’ve thrown up from drinking alcohol, you’ve probably experienced alcohol poisoning.
 Throwing up is the body’s attempt to rid itself of a toxic level of alcohol.
-Throwing up from alcohol is one the body’s last attempts living.
+Throwing up from alcohol is one of the body’s last attempts at living.
 Other signs of alcohol poisoning include:

 - Irregular or shallow/slow breathing.
 Irregular breathing includes hyperventilating (rapid breathing) or less than 8 breaths per minute.